Lovisa Åhrberg

-Maria Lovisa Åhrberg or Årberg (17 May 1801 – 26 March 1881) was a Swedish surgeon and doctor.
+Maria Lovisa Åhrberg or Årberg (17 May 1801 – 26 March 1881) was a Swedish surgeon and medical doctor.
 She was lawfully practicing surgeon long before it became formally permitted for women to study medicine at a university in 1870.
 Lovisa Åhrberg could be regarded as the first female physician in Sweden with formal permit from the authorities to practice medicine: however, she had no formal training, and the first woman physician with a university degree was to be Karolina Widerström.

 Biography

 Lovisa Åhrberg was born in Uppsala in Uppland as the daughter of Erik Årberg, a caretaker of the Uppsala University, and the cunning woman Britta Maria Upgren.
 Her grandmother had also reportedly been an active practitioner of "folk medicine" and nursing.
 In the early 19th-century, nurses were merely uneducated helpers to the doctors.
 During her childhood, Lovisa accompanied her mother to hospitals as well as visits to the houses of sick people.
 She was never formally a student at any medical school but she was informally educated in medicine by observation.

 As an adult, Lovisa Åhrberg settled in the capital of Stockholm to work as a domestic maid for a middle-class family.
 In her spare time she helped people afflicted with various injuries, wounds and illnesses.
 Evidently, this started when her help was requested by friends from Uppsala, where her background was known.
 Because of her successful treatments the word began to spread about her knowledge in health care and she was more and more sought after by clients around Stockholm for medical treatment.
 Initially her patients were poor folk but as time progressed wealthier people began to hire her and paid handsomely for her services.
 Not long after, she was able to leave her position as a maid, and from circa 1840, could support herself solely as, in effect, a doctor.

 This was in practice not that unusual: in the countryside, women practiced medicine under the role of cunning folk, such as Hanna Svensdotter (1798–1864), who was widely reputed as "The Doctoress in Wram" for her specialty in treatment of leg injuries "far outside of Scania".
 The practice of Lovisa Åhrberg was however regarded as more controversial.